trvon/MongoLaunchPad/README.md

 OPTIONS

-		get		downloads a git repository into the app folder and then aunches the app as
+	get		downloads a git repository into the app folder in side of the specified project directory.
-				well as it launches a mongo databse.

-		use 	uses a current directory to launch an api from.
-Users can either use an URL to
-				the directory or they can use the basename of the folder.
-				*important* Case matters
+	set 	Depending on project specified, the user sets the project directory that they wold like to launch from.

+	start

+		start-all:
+		start-ui:
+		start-api:
+		start-db:

+	stop

-		stop	Stops the  database and node server.
+		stop-all: 		Stops the  database and node server.
 Make sure you want to do this because the port is going to be randommized when started again
+		stop-ui:
+		stop-api:
+		stop-db:

+    update

+       	update:  		Pulls from all the current git repositories located in the app directories.

+       	update [url]: 	Updates a specific repository in the project directory

+       	update-current: Updates the selected projects

+Project

+	UI 		This directory is for the front end development.
+	API 	This directory is for the back end development

+URL
+		As of now, the url supports git repositories, but I will be working to support different version control systems.